Mohilpalav/lottery-smart-contract/README.md

 # lottery-smart-contract
- A lottery system smart contract deployed on rinkeby ethereum test network using solidity and java script.
+ A lottery system smart contract deployed on rinkeby ethereum test network created using solidity and java script.